1924–25 Rangers F.C. season

-The 1924–25 season is the 51st season of competitive football by Rangers.
+The 1924–25 season was the 51st season of competitive football by Rangers.

 Overview

 Rangers played a total of 43 competitive matches during the 1924–25 season.
 The team finished top of the league, three points ahead of second placed Airdrieonians, after winning twenty-five of the 38 league games and recording an unbeaten home record.

 The side was knocked out of the Scottish Cup at the semi-final stage that season.
 After overcoming East Fife, Montrose, Arbroath and Kilmarnock, a 5–0 defeat to Celtic ended the campaign.

 Results

 All results are written with Rangers' score first.